PowerShell/PowerShell-RFC/Draft-Accepted/RFC0066-PowerShell-User-Content-Location.md

 - Will **UserPSContentPath** support environment variables (like `$env:USERNAME` or `%USERNAME%`)?
   - This could enable a global configuration scenario if we allowed configuration in `$PSHOME`.
+  - The string values will not be evaluated as a PowerShell expression.

+- Should the **UserPSContentPath** be an environmental variable?

+## Out of scope

+- Removal of PowerShellGet & PackageManagement due to being incompatible with this new feature.
+- Provide a bypass mechanism for the precedence order of configuration files and allow admins a way of testing this on managed devices.
+- Machine level configurations should move to ProgramData on Windows out of program files.
+- Allow separate configurations for Scripts, Modules, Help, and Profile.